5 Must-Read Articles to Ramp Up Your Startup Marketing Campaigns

 Hate it or love it… Gary Vaynerchuk lays down a point on one of the trends I’ve noticed time and time again.
 Now, I’m not going to say every developer and designer struggles at sales.
 In fact, I’ve seen many programmers who are actual beasts in the boardroom and can hold their own with any customer, investor or partner.
 What I am suggesting is that more tech founders need to recognize that sales & marketing is not their strength and that it’s okay to look for some help.

 It’s the same way non-technical founders need to recognize that code or design isn’t their strength.
-I’m a non technical co-founder and while I know enough about the back end to be dangerous; and can take advantage of tools like AI script generation, I’m by no means a wizard who could lay code like a boss.
+I’m a non technical co-founder and while I know enough about the back end to be dangerous, I’m by no means a wizard who could lay code like a boss.
 That said, I know this.
 I embrace this.
 I know my limitations and

 In fact, if you’re reading this post – You’ve come to the right place.
 Because I’m here to help you by passing along five articles that will have revolutionized marketing for Startups over the last few years.
 I strongly recommend you grab a cup of coffee, put your feet up and enjoy…